Forestbrook/Forestbrook.github.io/docs/about-marcel.md

 During my study I had to do some programming (C and eh...
 Cobol) and I started to like it.
 I could take Software Engineering as an optional course at the department of Computer Science and I decided to specialize in Software Development after my study.

 I started with Mobile Development in 1998, when cellphones were more like bricks.
-Actually the first device I was programming had the nickname _the axe_, which was a mobile terminal with a matrix (!) printer included.
+Actually, the first device I was programming had the nickname _the axe_, which was a mobile terminal with a matrix (!) printer included.
 It was used by cash transportation companies in several countries to keep track of all the details, print collect/delivery receipts and transfer the data to the back-end system.
-All that I had to cram into a Z80 processor with 16kB memory...
+All that I had to cram into a Z80 processor with 16 KB memory...

 ## Hire me

-You can hire me just to help you to get started, to help with a complex part of a solution or for a project were you need a specialist in my area.
-I'm well prepared to do my work remote, but if you are located in (on close to) Amsterdam, The Netherlands, I can help you on-site if you want to.
-I'm committed to a long-term relationship with my customers, even when you only need me occasianally.
+You can hire me just to help you to get started, to help with a complex part of a solution or for a project where you need a specialist in my area.
+I'm well prepared to do my work remote, but if you are located in (or close to) Amsterdam, The Netherlands, I can help you on-site if you want to.
+I'm committed to a long-term relationship with my customers, even when you only need me occasionally.
 I can:

+- Help you to migrate your .NET solutions to Microsoft Azure.
 - Help you upgrade to ASP.NET Core 3.
 - Help you getting started with Blazor.
-- Help you getting started with Xamarin.
-- Help you to smooth out a stalled Xamarin project.
+- Help you getting started with Xamarin or to smooth out a stalled Xamarin project.
 - Help to build Xamarin/Blazor/Razor components.
 - Help you when you need a specialist in my area for a shorter or longer period.